Biogenic CO2 and accounting concepts

 Biogenic emissions are only likely to be relevant if the company burns a lot of biofuels or agriculture / land-use change forms a large part of its supply chain.
 Even if biogenic emissions are not relevant for mandatory corporate reporting they may still be relevant for internal reporting purposes or for reporting against the Global Reporting Index (GRI).

-Climatiq has a simple way for organisations that use biofuels to meet external and internal reporting needs.
+Climatiq has a simple way for organizations that use biofuels to meet external and internal reporting needs.

 The first part of this guide explains what biogenic CO2 emissions are and the accounting concepts.
 The second part explains how to use Climatiq endpoints to report biogenic CO2 and other emissions from biofuels.